 Study Abroad Send-Off Orientation on

 Tuesday, March 25, 2014, at 5:00 p.m. in the CUB Ballroom.
-Staff members from the Office of Residence Life will explain the housing selection process.
+Staff members from the Office of Residential & First-Year Programs will explain the housing selection process.
 “Housing Intent Forms” (see below) will be available for students to

-complete and return to the Office of Residence Life.
+complete and return to the Office of Residential & First-Year Programs.
 If you plan to study off-campus during the Fall Semester and wish to reside

 in an off-campus apartment upon returning in the spring, you MUST